tranfokus/AdjustChallenge/test2.md

 Dependance-related Metrics

 As a reverse proxy, this server needs other backend(upstream) servers for its functionality.
-As a result, related information from such servers are also importance for the monitoring (e.g. upstream servers status, active connection ...)
+As a result, related information from such servers are also importance for monitoring (e.g. upstream servers status, active connection ...)

 ## Proposed Solution